luminous-software/start-page-plus/docs-source/roadmap.md

 - [ ] Azure DevOps Blog feed
 - [ ] Auto-refresh

-Ticked items are available in the lastest version of _Start Page+_.
+Any ticked items are available in the lastest version of _Start Page+_.

 ## Contributions